irmen/Pyro4/docs/source/servercode.rst

     :type port: int
     :param interface: optional alternative daemon object implementation (that provides the Pyro API of the daemon itself)
     :type interface: Pyro4.core.DaemonObject
+    :param connected_socket: optional existing socket connection to use instead of creating a new server socket
+    :type interface: socket

 .. index::